votingworks/vxsuite/apps/bmd/README.md

 - `yarn install` - Install the dependencies.
 - `yarn start` - Run the app locally.
 - `yarn test`- Run tests in interactive mode.
-- `yarn test:precommit` - Run all tests and display coverage report.
+- `yarn test:coverage` - Run all tests and update test coverage report.

 See `package.json` for all available scripts.